azoth-lang/azoth.language.design/self-antetype.md

 ### Implemented "Abstract"

-A method with a body that still must be overridden in subclasses
+A method with a body that still must be overridden in subclasses aka `required`

 ## Use Cases